-Nevertheless, if you can prove fault while the accident is still fresh in your mind and all the evidence is still available, our experienced attorney may be able to protect you from any percentage of fault.
+Nevertheless, if you can prove fault while the accident is still fresh in your mind and all the evidence is still available, I may be able to protect you from any percentage of fault.

 For example, consider an accident in which someone rear-ended you because you slammed on your brakes to avoid hitting a house cat.
-If you file your claim with our firm immediately, we may be able to investigate the site of the collision and prove that there was, in fact, a cat in front of you (maybe the cat left its collar behind).
+If you file your claim with my firm immediately, I may be able to investigate the site of the collision and prove that there was, in fact, a cat in front of you (maybe the cat left its collar behind).

-Even if the person who hit you accuses you of slamming on your brakes and causing a collision in court or settlement negotiations, we can show that you had a valid reason to stop, point-out the other party's inappropriate following distance and failure to avoid a collision, and ensure you receive all the compensation you are owed.
+Even if the person who hit you accuses you of slamming on your brakes and causing a collision in court or settlement negotiations, I can show that you had a valid reason to stop, point out the other party’s inappropriate following distance and failure to avoid a collision, and ensure you receive all the compensation you are owed.

-We want to get to know you and your case, so we can support you during this difficult time and defend you and your claim from opposing counsel's baseless attempts to shirk fault.
+I want to get to know you and your case, so I can support you during this difficult time and defend you and your claim from opposing counsel’s baseless attempts to shirk fault.

 Types of Recoverable Damages